aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 nutrients for the bromeliad [@Reich2003a].
 The small size of these habitats permits direct manipulations of entire food webs, manipulations which would be difficult in most natural systems.
-Predators have been shown to have large top-down effects on ecosystem functions in bromelaids, including nitrogen uptake by the plant [@Ngai2006], detrital decomposition, and CO~2~ flux [@Atwood2014;
+Predators have been shown to have large top-down effects on ecosystem functions in bromeliads, including nitrogen uptake by the plant [@Ngai2006], detrital decomposition, and CO~2~ flux [@Atwood2014;
 @Atwood2013].

 We tested for a relationship between the distribution, diet and ecosystem effect of predators and their phylogenetic distance using observations, lab feeding trials, and manipulative field experiments, respectively.
-We observed predator distribution by dissecting a sample of natural bromeliads.
+We observed the distribution of predators between bromeliads by dissecting a sample of natural bromeliads.
 We quantified diet preferences in a series of no-choice feeding trials.
 We measured ecosystem-level effects with a manipulative experiment: we added predators to standardized bromeliad communities, adding either a single predator species or a pair of species of varying phylogenetic distance.
 In each approach, we test the hypothesis that the phylogenetic distance between predators determines the net impact of predator assemblages on the bromeliad commuinty:

-1. *Distributional similarity*: Closely related predators occur in the same habitat patch more frequently than less related predators.
-Alternatively, closely related species may never co-occur.
+1. *Distributional similarity*: We predict that closely related predators occur in the same habitat patch more frequently than less related predators.
+Alternatively, closely related species may never co-occur because of competitive exclusion.

-2. *Diet similarity*: Closely related predators will eat similar prey at similar rates.
+2. *Diet similarity*: We predicted that closely related predators will eat similar prey at similar rates.
 Alternatively,  closely related species may have evolved different diets to facilitate coexistence.

 3. *Ecosystem-level effects*: We tested two sets of hypotheses about direct and indirect effects of predator combinations on ecosystems, predicting:

-    (a) Closely related predators will have similar effects on the community.
+    (a) Closely related predators will have similar individual effects on the community.
 This will occur if related predators have similar trophic interactions (e.g. predation rate, diet similarity).
 Our single-species treatments allow us to assess the effect of each predator both on prey survival and on ecosystem functions.
     (b) Predator assemblages with higher phylogenetic diversity will have synergistic (greater than additive) effects on prey consumption and associated ecosystem functions.
 This will occur if phylogenetic distance correlates with increasing trait difference, and if this trait difference in turn results in niche complementarity.
 However, at the extreme, different predators may consume each other, thus creating antagonistic (less than additive) effects on prey consumption.
 By comparing treatments with pairs of predators to treatments that received each predator alone, we are able to estimate additive and non-additive effects.

 ## Methods